Blue Movie: Production

-Andy Warhol described making Blue Movie as follows: "I'd always wanted to do a movie that was pure fucking, nothing else, the way Eat had been just eating and Sleep had been just sleeping.
+Andy Warhol produced, photographed, and directed Blue Movie, with sound by his boyfriend Jed Johnson and Paul Morrissey as executive producer.
+The film was shot in the New York City apartment of art critic David Bourdon.
+Warhol described the film as an attempt to make a work centered entirely on sexual activity, in the manner of his earlier experimental films: "I'd always wanted to do a movie that was pure fucking, nothing else, the way Eat had been just eating and Sleep had been just sleeping.
 So in October '68 I shot a movie of Viva having sex with Louis Waldon.
 I called it just Fuck."

-The film was supposedly filmed in a single three-hour session, with 30 minutes initially cut for the 140-minute version.
-The climactic section was shot in a 35-minute take.
-According to Variety, the film has only 10 minutes of actual sex.
+The film was reportedly shot in a single three-hour session.
+Approximately 30 minutes were initially cut from the 140-minute version, while the climactic sequence was filmed in a continuous 35-minute take.
+Variety reported that approximately ten minutes of the film consisted of actual sexual activity.

-Warhol explained to Leticia Kent in an interview for Vogue magazine that the lack of a plot in his films was intentional:Scripts bore me.
+Warhol's approach to filmmaking was deliberately observational and largely unscripted.
+In an interview with Leticia Kent for Vogue, he explained that he found conventional narrative structures restrictive and preferred films that allowed viewers to observe events as they unfolded:Scripts bore me.
 It's much more exciting not to know what's going to happen.
 I don't think that plot is important.
 If you see a movie of two people talking, you can watch it over and over again without being bored.
-You get involved – you miss things – you come back to it ...
-But you can't see the same movie over again if it has a plot because you already know the ending ...
-Everyone is rich.
+You get involved – you miss things – you come back to it … But you can't see the same movie over again if it has a plot because you already know the ending … Everyone is rich.
 Everyone is interesting.
 Years ago, people used to sit looking out of their windows at the street.
 Or on a park bench.
 They would stay for hours without being bored although nothing much was going on.
-This is my favorite theme in movie making – just watching something happening for two hours or so.The film acquired a blue/green tint when Warhol utilized film stock that was meant for filming with tungsten lights, and the daylight coming through a large apartment window resulted in the film's middle reel turning blue.
-According to Wheeler Winston Dixon, a filmmaker and scholar who attended the first screening of the film at Warhol's Factory in the spring of 1969: "When the film ended ...
-I heard Warhol asking someone plaintively "Why is the whole second reel all blue?"
-So I told him about 7242, 7241, and the need to use the proper filter to balance the color when you used indoor stock outdoors, or vice versa.
-"Ohhhhhhh," said Andy.
-Long pause.
-"Well, I guess we should call it Blue Movie."
+This is my favorite theme in movie making – just watching something happening for two hours or so.The film's distinctive blue and green coloration resulted from an accident involving the film stock.
+Warhol used stock intended for filming under tungsten lighting, while daylight entered the apartment through a large window, causing the middle reel to turn blue.
+Wheeler Winston Dixon, a filmmaker and scholar who attended the film's first screening at the Factory in spring 1969, recalled hearing Warhol ask why the entire second reel had turned blue.
+Dixon explained the technical cause, after which Warhol reportedly responded, "Ohhhhhhh," followed by a long pause, before concluding, "Well, I guess we should call it Blue Movie."